sebastian4/spring-rest-weather-info/README.md

 Development
 -----------

-clone or download the git project and import the maven project on eclipse. should work on netbeans too, but has not been tested with this ide. to package the project use mvn package on eclipse, will generate a war file that can be installed on a servlet container like tomcat or jboss, tested on tomcat.
+	-clone or download the git project and import the maven project on eclipse.
+	-should work on netbeans too, but has not been tested with this ide.
+	-to package the project use mvn package on eclipse, will generate a war file.
+	-war file can be installed on a servlet container like tomcat or jboss, tested on tomcat.

 openweathermap rest api
 -----------------------